 - Go to the App store on your iPad/iPhone.
 Find OpenVPN Connect and install the app.

-- Download one or more of the ovpn configuration files from NordVPN’s website.
+- Download one or more of the OpenVPN configuration files from ExpressVPN’s website.

 - After downloading the file(s), choose Open in OpenVPN.